antrinna/netstat/README.md

 1.	compile the source code to .exe

-2.	place all .shp, .txt, .exe files in one directory with net_stat_cmd.exe
+2.	place .shp of roads and points, shpdump.exe files in one directory with net_stat-detour_ind_cmd.exe

 3.	split roads by Sanet(or ArcGIS), if not sure in the quality of road file